 Just think and compare expensive cities like New York City, San Francisco, and Los Angeles to other small lesser-known cities.

-That’s because wealthier people with more assets and disposable income tend to take pride in being able to pay for the best and most exclusive service, and they usually determine how good something is based on how much it costs.
+Wealthier people with more assets and disposable income tend to take pride in being able to pay for the best and most exclusive service, and they usually determine how good something is based on the cost.